Gozo Stadium: Description

 The Gozo Stadium is located at Mgarr Road, the main road connecting Xewkija to Victoria.
 It comprises two stands on each side of the pitch.
 The enclosure, the larger of the two, is situated on Xewkija's side and, almost by default, is referred to as the Xewkija Side.
 The stand, which is sliced in two by the VIP Area, is all seated and covered under a roof.
 Moreover, a standing area together with a bar is located at the end of each side of the stand.
 Opposite to the Xewkija Side is the Xaghra Side.
 As suggestive by its name, it is located on Xaghra's side and aesthetically speaking the stand consists of a stand running alongside the pitch, with a bar located right at the middle.
 The Xaghra Side is not covered from the elements and is only opened when the stadium hosts important matches and hence hundreds are expected to turn up.
 Both stands are accessible from Mgarr Road.

 Events

+UEFA European Under-19 Championship

+The Gozo Stadium will be one of the four stadiums which will be used during the Maltese hosting of the 2023 UEFA European Under-19 Championship.
+The stadium will host 2 group matches in all, including the match between the hosts and Portugal.